CST BLOG

 Optical Density (OD) Signal Thresholds

-For an ELISA kit lot to pass validation, the positive control sample must have an absolute optical density (OD) value greater than 1.5, while the blank sample should fall below a signal threshold of 0.3.
+For a 96-well ELISA kit lot to pass validation, the positive control sample must have an absolute optical density (OD) value greater than 1.5, while the blank sample should fall below a signal threshold of 0.3.
 When testing our PTM-specific ELISA kits, we also set appropriate induction thresholds to ensure the phospho control shows significant signal above the negative, non-phospho control sample.

 Figure 1.
-Representative positive (top) and negative (bottom) control lot testing data for FastScan™ Cas9 (S. pyogenes) ELISA Kit #29666.
+Representative positive (left) and negative (right) control lot testing data for FastScan Cas9 (S. pyogenes) ELISA Kit #29666.

-In addition, each new ELISA kit lot must have a signal/blank ratio of greater than 5.0 for the highest titration point.
+In addition, each new ELISA kit lot must have a signal/blank ratio greater than 5.0 for the highest titration point.
 Importantly, this value must fall within a similar range to that of the current lot for the new lot to pass our reproducibility standards.

-Signal/Blank Ratio Data Summary for PathScan® Phospho-SMAD2 (Ser465/467)/SMAD3 (Ser423/425) Sandwich ELISA Kit #12001
+Signal/Blank Ratio Data Summary for PathScan Phospho-SMAD2 (Ser465/467)/SMAD3 (Ser423/425) Sandwich ELISA Kit #12001

 Concentration (mg/ml) #12001 Lot 34 #12001 Lot 35